bgfoley/Nectar-Hedge-Axelar/DOCS.md

 ### _balanceHedge

 Internal function used to maintain the delta-neutral position of the Hedge by adjusting collateral and short positions based on the loan-to-value ratio.

+Balance Hedge is the core of Hedge's internal logic that balances the liquidity held in state by asserting certain parameters.
+First, it checks whether there is enough sfrxEth in the contract's Fraxlend account to cover all user balances.
+If more is needed, a message is sent through Axelar to sell off some of the protocol's short position to buy more sfrxEth and add collateral.

+Second, it check the loan size relative to the collateral value.
+If it is greater than 1:3, the loan needs to be repaid and, so it calls the position manager to withdraw collateral from the perp dex and repay the loan from Fraxlend.
+If the loan is too small, more Frax will be borrowed and sent to the perp dex to add collateral.

+The system is set up so that the balance hedge function is called for every deposit or withdrawal, or can be called externally without a deposit or withdrawal, in case some time has passed and the liquidity needs to be balanced.

 ```solidity
 function _balanceHedge() public onlyBalancer